typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 At the core of each query sits a query pattern that describes a subset of data of our particular interest.
 Here we examine the structure of query patterns closer.
 In general, patterns can be thought of as different arrangements of statement collections.
 TypeQL statements constitute the smallest building blocks of queries.
-Let’s have a close look at the constructs of a basic match clause.
+Let’s have a close look at the constructs of a typical statement.

 ![Statement structure](../../images/query/statement-structure.png)

 - A TypeQL variable is prefixed with a dollar sign `$`.
-Most statements start with a variable (`V`) providing a concept reference.
-For more information on variables please see Variables section.
+Most statements start with a variable (`V`) providing a reference to a concept or multiple concepts.
+For more information on variables please see [Variables](#variables) section.

-- The variable is followed by a comma-separated list of properties (`P1`, `P2`, `P3`) describing the concepts the variable refers to.
-Here we can see that all the concepts that variable `$p` refers to, must be of type person.
+- The variable is followed by a comma-separated list of constraints (`p1`, `p2`, `p3`) describing the concepts the variable refers to.
+Here we can see that all the concepts that variable `$p` refers to, must be of type `person`.
 The matched instances are expected to own an attribute of type `full-name` with the value of `Masako Holley`.
 Additionally, we require the concepts to own an attribute of type `email` with any value.
 We assign an extra `$email` variable to those emails owned by the `$p`.
-Consequently, after performing a match on this statement, we should obtain pairs of concepts that satisfy our statement.
+Consequently, after performing a match on this statement, we should obtain all sets of concepts that satisfy our statement.

 - We mark the end of the statement with a semicolon (`;`).